 AWD is different in that we could deploy a custom layout for the user on a mobile device, focusing on the user not the device.
 Airlines often use Adaptive web design by delivering a desktop page, focusing on booking a flight whilst a mobile page will focus on the airport activity (checking in and finding the user’s way around a terminal).

-- Keep the interface simple
+- Keep the user interface simple

 - Create consistency using common elements